Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

         - The cluster VPC should be the one you had all along.
         - Enable ECS task health propagation
         - DNS records for service discovery should have the container with nginx and TTL be 60 seconds.
 - Autoscaling policy.
 I didn't touch it and just said "Do not adjust".
   You can adjust it later.
 (I honestly have no idea myself.
 You shouldn't need to worry about it yet anyways).
 - Review and press that shiny blue button to create the service.

-11. Let's add our environment variables.
+10. Let's add our environment variables.

 Search up Systems Manager.
 Look for Parameter Store on the left side.
 You'll need to add the parameters from `.envs/.production/template.django`.

-I've noted which ones YOU should add.
+I've noted which ones you should add.

-12. Finally, commit to your repository and let your code be deployed.
+11. Finally, commit to your repository and let your code be deployed.

 Cleanup
 -------